Arkansas Territorial Militia: Election of militia officers

 The dueling deaths of Brigadier Generals Allen and Hogan demonstrate the difficulty Governor Miller had in recruiting a good officer corps.
 Mr. Shinn wrote that the Territorial Militia officers were often "of the Western type, free and easy in their manners, very outspoken in their conversation and therefore very hard to control".
 Indeed, Shinn concludes, the militia was composed of "combustible elements".
 The method of selecting militia officers contributed to their poor quality.
 By both law and custom company-level officers, and some at higher levels, were elected by the enlisted men.
 This frequently resulted in two bad side-effects: (1) popularity, rather than intelligence or ability, became the basis upon which officers were elected; and (2) the militia became deeply immersed in politics.
 Actually, the militia had long been a stepping stone to political office: George Washington himself had been a Virginia militiaman.
-Even the backwoodsman Davey Crockett commented on the political nature of the frontier militia when called upon to give his formula for political success: "Intrigue until you are elected an officer of the militia; this is the second step toward promotion, and can be accomplished with ease".
+Even the backwoodsman Davy Crockett commented on the political nature of the frontier militia when called upon to give his formula for political success: "Intrigue until you are elected an officer of the militia; this is the second step toward promotion, and can be accomplished with ease".